Legal Scope of Practice

 The LPN Regulations authorizes LPNs to perform the following Reserved Activities:

-(a)performing a procedure on tissue below the dermis or below the surface of a mucous membrane in the provision of wound care;
+(1)(a) performing a procedure on tissue below the dermis or below the surface of a mucous membrane;

-(b) administering a substance by injection, inhalation, mechanical ventilation, irrigation, topical means or enteral or parenteral instillation;
+(b) administering a substance by injection, inhalation, mechanical ventilation, irrigation, transfusion or enteral or parenteral instillation;

 (c) putting an instrument, hand or finger